kevinveenbirkenbach/cymais/roles/pc-zoom/README.md

 # PC-Video-Conference Role

 ## Overview
-Welcome to the `pc-video-conference` role documentation, a part of the `cymais` repository.
+Welcome to the `pc-zoom` role documentation, a part of the `cymais` repository.
 This role is focused on installing video conferencing software on Linux systems, specifically tailored for personal use and remote work requirements.

 ## Role Tasks
-The `main.yml` file in the `pc-video-conference` role includes tasks for setting up video conferencing tools:
+The `main.yml` file in the `pc-zoom` role includes tasks for setting up video conferencing tools:

 1. **Install Video Conference Software**:
    - Utilizes the `kewlfft.aur.aur` module with `yay` as the helper to install `zoom`, a popular video conferencing application.